BrookTsui/BrookTsui.github.io/_pages/about.md

 ---

-I am an undergraduate student of Sichuan University (China) majoring Physics.
+I am an undergraduate student of Sichuan University (SCU) majoring Physics.
 I am interested in both HEP-theory and phenomenology, including extra-dimension physics (AdS/CFT, RS model, *etc*), dark matter, black hole, neutrino, string phenomenology, and especially the deep and serendipitous convergence of them.

 I wish to be one of the free birds flying across different disciplines of physics, uncovering the unforeseeable unification.